What to expect in Year 4

 We are really looking forward to welcoming you all back to the start of a fantastic academic year!

 Mrs Pring will teach 4P and Mrs Hodge (Monday to Wednesday) and Mrs Steward (Wednesday to Friday) will teach 4HS.
-Mrs Biggs and Mrs C. Jones will also be supporting you with your learning in both classes, while Mrs L. Jones and Mrs Biggs will be covering PPA on a Wednesday afternoon.
+Mrs Biggs and Mrs C. Baker will also be supporting you with your learning in both classes, while Mrs Kohler and Mrs Biggs will be covering PPA on a Wednesday afternoon.
 We are all here to help you with any questions or problems you may have, so please do not hesitate to ask.
-Parents/carers should ring, email or make an appointment through the school office, or contact us through Seesaw once the new links have been sent out, and we will get back to you as soon as we possibly can.
-We realise that it has been a strange two years for everybody and your happiness at school is very important to all of us.
+Parents/carers should ring, email or make an appointment through the school office, or contact us through Seesaw o and we will get back to you as soon as we possibly can.
+Your happiness at school is very important to all of us.

 Here is some important information about your school week: